-Tell your doctor immediately if you have any serious side effects, including: unusual tiredness, fast / irregular heartbeat, easy bleeding / bruising, swelling of the feet or ankles.
+Tell your doctor immediately if you have any severe side effects, including unusual tiredness, fast/irregular heartbeat, easy bleeding/bruising, and swelling of the feet or ankles.

-Seek immediate medical attention if you experience very serious side effects, such as abdominal / stomach pain that does not go away, black stools, vomiting that looks like coffee beans, chest pain, shortness of breath, or rapid breathing.
+Seek immediate medical attention if you experience severe side effects, such as abdominal / stomach pain that does not go away, black stools, vomiting that looks like coffee beans, chest pain, shortness of breath, or rapid breathing.

-This medicine may increase your risk of getting a rare (but potentially serious) brain infection (progressive multifocal leukoencephalopathy (PML).
+This medicine may increase your risk of getting a rare (but potentially severe) brain infection (progressive multifocal leukoencephalopathy (PML).

 Seek medical attention immediately if you experience any of these side effects:

-Clumsiness, loss of coordination / balance, weakness, sudden change in your thinking (confusion, difficulty concentrating, memory loss), difficulty in speaking / walking, seizures, changes in vision.
+Clumsiness, loss of coordination/balance, weakness, sudden change in your thinking (confusion, difficulty concentrating, memory loss), difficulty in speaking/walking, seizures, and vision changes.

-A very serious allergic reaction to this medication is rare.
+A severe allergic reaction to this medication is rare.

-However, seek medical attention immediately if you notice any symptoms of a serious allergic reaction, which includes: rash, itching / swelling (especially on the face / tongue / throat), severe dizziness, trouble breathing.
+However, seek medical attention immediately if you notice any symptoms of a severe allergic reaction, which include: rash, itching/swelling (especially on the face/tongue/throat), severe dizziness, and trouble breathing.

-Before taking Mycophenolate mofetil, tell your doctor or pharmacist if you are allergic to it; or mycophenolic acid; or to mycophenolate sodium; or if you have any other allergies.
+Before taking Mycophenolate mofetil, tell your doctor or pharmacist if you are allergic to it, mycophenolic acid, or mycophenolate sodium, or if you have any other allergies.